 The police arrived shortly and made quick work of Reginald.

 The EMTs arrived shortly thereafter and took Ann off on a stretcher.
 She still had not come out of it; she was still passed out, oblivious to the chaos that was happening around her.

 The police had a million questions, but he couldn’t think straight.
 He wanted to be with Ann.
 He wanted to comfort her, to be there when she awoke, because damn his twisted heart she most likely would wake frightened.

 The rest of the afternoon whirled by, answering questions for the police, filling them in on what he knew, how this event came about, and everything in between.

 When he was finally free, he headed straight for the hospital.
-That night he stayed by her side the entire night.
+That night he stayed by her side.
 She looked so frail.
-She was hooked up to a million different monitors and machines, her face had been cleaned and bandaged, but she still had specks of blood in her hair, a startling contrast to the white of her hair.
+She was hooked up to a million different monitors and machines.
+Her face had been cleaned and bandaged, but she still had specks of blood in her hair, a startling contrast to the blonde whisps.

 She looked so small and vulnerable.
 That was not the Ann he had grown to know.
 Despite her small size, she always took life on in a big way.
 Big dreams.
 Big accomplishments.
 She ran fast.
 She showed up to play even when it was difficult.

 He would never get used to her looking so fragile.
 This was not the Ann he knew, the one who took life by the horns.
 The one that wanted to rumble in the gym, that wanted to run in the park, the one that coaxed him into a spanking.
 No, she had so much spark and so much energy.
 She needed to wake up, to live life without fear, and selfishly he wanted to hear her voice again.

 She would be free to go back to her old life, he realized with sudden keen awareness.
 When she woke, with the Monster facing decades of time behind bars, she would be free to return to her home, to her first home, across the country.
 She would be free to once again take over her business, pursue her passions, and live freely.